dannysongg/CrimeSpot/README.md

 https://developer.android.com/studio/?gclid=CjwKCAjwkN6EBhBNEiwADVfya1_6AVtc64N0V7Kqkm95xi2XzjE-1VqaPv-4jtTqeQ-yaZUM53EHLhoCALMQAvD_BwE&gclsrc=aw.ds

 Go through the setup wizard to install the lastest Android SDK, Android SDK command-line tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.
+Also make sure to set the Flutter SDK path from your local path in Android Studio under preferences.

 3. ### Android Virtual Device (AVD) manager
 Use the AVD manager to set up an Android emulator.
 Detailed steps can be found here: https://developer.android.com/studio/run/managing-avds